automationbroker/apb/docs/apb_cli.md

 apb binding add foo bar
 ```

 Our example APBs create secrets that match the name of the APB pod.
-So if you want to bind Postgresql APB to Mediawiki, you would first provision Postgresql (`apb bundle provision postgresql-apb`) and Mediawiki (`apb bundle provision mediawiki-apb`).
-Once they are done, you should see a secret named `bundle-<hash>` if you do `oc get secret`.
+To bind Postgresql APB to Mediawiki, you would first provision Postgresql (`apb bundle provision postgresql-apb`) and Mediawiki (`apb bundle provision mediawiki-apb`).
+Once the APBs have finished provisioning, you should see a secret named `bundle-<hash>` when you run `oc get secret`.
 Then find the name of the DeploymentConfig you want to bind to (`oc get dc`).If the DeploymentConfig is `mediawiki-1234` a binding command may look like
 ```
 $ apb binding add bundle-772f6e70-3ee5-4fce-9c26-1dec57cc0c40 mediawiki-1234
 INFO Create a binding using secret [bundle-772f6e70-3ee5-4fce-9c26-1dec57cc0c40] to app [mediawiki-1234]